nexiality/tutorials/rdbms/selectinspect.md

+---
+layout: default
+title: Nexial Tutorials for Database Automation - SELECT to inspect
+permalink: /rdbms/selectinspect
+---

 # Database Automation
 ![logo](../image/logo-x.png)

 <div class="site-links site-links-header">
-<a class="link-previous" href="Database-Automation-dynamicsql.html">&laquo; Dynamic SQL / incorporate data variable</a> |
+<a class="link-previous" href="dynamicsql.html">&laquo; Dynamic SQL / incorporate data variable</a> |
-<a class="link-next" href="Database-Automation-selectvalidate.html">SELECT to validate &raquo;</a>
+<a class="link-next" href="selectvalidate.html">SELECT to validate &raquo;</a>
 </div>

 ## Section 3: SELECT to inspect
-We've seen multiple examples in the [previous](Database-Automation-dynamicsql.html) section how one can use Nexial to display data from static or dynamically generated SQL queries.
+We've seen multiple examples in the [previous](dynamicsql.html) section how one can use Nexial to display data from static or dynamically generated SQL queries.
 In this section, we will dig deeper and focus on the the various aspects of what we can inspect from the executing SQL queries.